minotaur-ergo/minotaur-wallet/README.md

 ### Testing on Testnet

-You can test the testnet Android debug build on testnet or build the iOS version yourself for testnet.
+Minotaur support both Mainnet and Testnet.
 Generate a new wallet and send yourself some test Ergos by visiting https://testnet.ergofaucet.org/